plokhotnyuk/actors/README.md

 * `Multi-producer sending` - throughput of message sending from several external threads to an actor
 * `Max throughput` - throughput of message sending from several external threads to several actors
 * `Ping latency` - average latency of sending of a ping message between two actors
-* `Ping throughput 1K` - throughput of executor service by sending of a ping message between 1K pairs of actors
+* `Ping throughput 10K` - throughput of executor service by sending of a ping message between 10K pairs of actors
+* `Initiation 1M` - memory footprint of 1M minimal actors and initiation time in a single thread

 ## Hardware required
 - CPU: 2 cores or more